 Did you miss this talk?
 Don’t worry, it was recorded!
 Link coming soon…

 Tuesday, October 20: Prosimian Puzzles

 Digital Escape Room

 This engaging activity can be completed in the comfort of your own home.
 Try it solo or grab some friends and family for this series of challenging puzzles.
 Our virtual escape room will transform you into a prosimian pro in no time!
 You’re welcomed to try as many times as it takes to win the secret World Lemur Festival prize.
 You’ll probably want to have a pen and paper handy in order to solve all the perplexing puzzles.

-Try our World Lemur Festival Escape Room: link coming soon!
+Try our World Lemur Festival Escape Room!